massaroni/fluent-iterators/README.md

 ## Acknowledgements

-See this great template for starting a project like this one: [browserify-grunt-mocha-template](https://github.com/basti1302/browserify-grunt-mocha-template), and see this guy's blog post: [Cross Platform Javascript](https://blog.codecentric.de/en/2014/02/cross-platform-javascript/).
+See this great template for starting a project like this one: [browserify-grunt-mocha-template](https://github.com/basti1302/browserify-grunt-mocha-template), and see the blog post that goes with it: [Cross Platform Javascript](https://blog.codecentric.de/en/2014/02/cross-platform-javascript/).
-The one major difference between this build setup and the one in the template, is that this build includes bower dependencies, imported with the [debowerify](https://github.com/eugeneware/debowerify) transformer.
-This build only runs in-browser tests, because mocha can't resolve the bower dependencies on its own, but browserify does bundle them into the browser tests.

 ## License